AsiaPonder001/Active-Directory-Installation/README.md

 </p>

 <h1>Active Directory Deployed in the Cloud (Microsoft Azure)</h1>
 Hello!
 In this tutorial I will install Active Directory within Azure Virtual Machines.
-Like the previous, this tutorial will assume you have two Virtual Machines One using Windows server 2022(Domain Controller) and another using Windows 10(the Client) <br />
+Like the previous, this tutorial will assume you have two Virtual Machines on Azure.
+One using Windows server 2022(Domain Controller) and another using Windows 10(the Client) <br />

 <h2>Environments and Technologies Used</h2>